alajmo/sake/README.md

 ![demo](res/output.gif)

-Interested in managing your git repositiories in a similar way?
+Interested in managing your git repositories in a similar way?
 Check out [mani](https://github.com/alajmo/mani)!

 ## Table of Contents